pgoralczyk/myers_briggs/myers_briggs_nnet_test.md

 <h3>
 Preliminary work
 </h3>
-We start with loading necessery libraries and reading the data.
+We start with loading necessary libraries and reading the data.

 ``` r
 library(reshape2)